plaa/TimeShift-js/README.md

 * The `toString` method does not contain any time zone name.

-* The `parse` method delegates directly to the original method and might not handle time zones correctly.
+* The `parse` method delegates directly to the original method and may not handle time zones correctly.

 * DST changes cannot be emulated.
 The time zone offset it always fixed.

+* If a library or other code holds an original Date object or a reference to the Date prototype, things may break (e.g. error messages like "this is not a Date object").
+In this case you should overwrite the Date object before loading the library.

 If you'd like to fix some of these issues, please fork the repository, implement the desired functionality, add unit tests to `tests.js` and send a pull request.